Harper hit in face, leaves game as Phils beat Cardinals 5-3

 Paul Goldschmidt hit a solo homer with two outs in the third.
 St. Louis took a 2-1 lead in the second when Tyler O’Neill, who went 3 for 4, hit a two-run homer.

 Brandon Kintzler (1-0) threw 1 2/3 innings to get the win in relief.
-Hector Neris pitched the ninth, picking up his fifth save.

 Cardinals starter Johan Oviedo made his first start of the season and his second appearance.
 He pitched five innings, striking out seven and allowed three hits and three runs.